City Guide to Cairo, Egypt: Part 1 | Travel Tips & Tourist Information

-- We highly recommend that you have international calling or international data and VOIP (Voice Over Internet Protocol, e.g. Google Hangouts) on your phone, we use Google Fi.
+- We highly recommend that you have international calling or international data and VOIP (Voice Over Internet Protocol, e.g. Google Hangouts) on your phone, we use Google's Project Fi.
 In our experience, about 3 out 4 Uber drivers called us before they'd begin to make their way to us.
-Had we not had Google Fi, Uber would have been a lot less useful, forcing us to source a SIM locally.
+Had we not had Project Fi, Uber would have been a lot less useful, forcing us to source a SIM locally.

 - Know ahead of time what you’re willing to pay for a taxi.
 We use Taxi Finder.
 An app that estimates the approximate taxi fare depending on your starting and ending location.

 - Know the conversion rate.
 We use the XE Currency Pro app for currency conversion.
 We also familiarize ourselves ahead of time, so that we can attempt to do quick and dirty conversions in our head.
 For example, Egyptian Pounds were around 18 to 1 US dollar during our visit.
 So, for a quick conversion and easy math, we used a 20 to 1 conversation.
 Obviously, this isn’t correct, but it’s close enough to get a sense of how much money we’re talking about.
 When we need exact conversion, we pull out the XE Currency app.